Telenor Norway selects Zyxel Communications for its 5G roll-out

-Telenor Norway has selected Zyxel Communications' 5G NR Fixed Wireless Access outdoor router NR 7101 to roll out the world's fastest and biggest 5G FWA.
+Zyxel Communications, an industry-leading provider of secure broadband networking, Internet access and connected home products, today announced Telenor Norway has selected Zyxel Communications' 5G NR Fixed Wireless Access outdoor router (NR 7101) to roll out the world's fastest and biggest 5G FWA.

 As the first mobile operator of 5G in Scandinavia, Telenor is modernizing its existing network infrastructure with plans to offer nationwide 5G access by 2024.
 The company introduced wireless broadband in May 2019.
 Later that year, Telenor Norway partnered with Ericsson to modernize and deliver its nationwide 5G radio access network.

-The selection of Zyxel Communications marks yet another important milestone for Telenor's work in upgrading customers to 5G.
+The selection of Zyxel Communications marks yet an important milestone for Telenor's work in upgrading customers to 5G.

 "Telenor is dedicated to providing Individual customers and businesses with faster speeds and more bandwidth," said Camilla Amundsen, CMO, Fixed and TV of Telenor Norway.
 "Customers connect more innovative technologies and smart devices to their respective networks and expect maximum coverage everywhere.
 FWA supports the increasing number of individuals and families working and learning from home; where platforms such as video conferences, interactive learning, cloud-based enterprise solutions, TV streaming and online gaming demand significant broadband access.
 FWA is therefore an important part of Telenor's network modernization and our partnership with Zyxel makes this possible."